thedvdev/PythonDiscordWebhook/README.md

-# PythonDiscordWebhook
+# Python Discord Webhook Connection
-Python Discord Webhook Connection
+The script simply allows you to send messages in discord through python script